Academic Standards and Requirements

 - Research and teaching

-The Molloy College Teacher Education faculty has derived its vision for the exemplary teacher from the College's mission statement, the four pillars of the Dominican tradition - spirituality and reflection, research and teaching, service, and community - and comments and input from the professional education unit's advisory boards.
+The Molloy University Teacher Education faculty has derived its vision for the exemplary teacher from the College's mission statement, the four pillars of the Dominican tradition - spirituality and reflection, research and teaching, service, and community - and comments and input from the professional education unit's advisory boards.

 The teaching professionals who complete Molloy's teacher preparation programs are distinguished by their ability to exemplify and promote core values in their own teaching.
 These values include:

 - Independence and risk-taking, while promoting collective identity and responsibility

 - Diversity, multiculturalism and pluralism, including divergent thinking

 - Civic responsibility through the promotion of social justice and interdependence